deemalf/APT-Matrix/README.md

 ## Acknowledgments

-Big thanks to the **Black Hat MEA 2024** community for the inspiration – and to **Ali, the GOAT,** for the awesome idea that started it all!
+Big thanks to **Ali, the GOAT,** for the awesome idea that started it all – and to the **Black Hat MEA 2024** community for the inspiration!